-LOG IN Log all IN operations to the file specified with "SET DEBUG <file>"

-Log all OUT operations to the file specified with "SET DEBUG <file>".
-LOG OUT logging if no file has been specified.
+LOG\IN Log all IN operations to the file specified with "SET DEBUG <file>" LOG\OUT Log all OUT operations to the file specified with "SET DEBUG <file>".

 Use "SET NODEBUG" to close the file.
-Also note that there is no
+Also note that there is no logging if no file has been specified.